Exceptional Circumstances: Selective Abortion

 Selective terminations are most frequently performed within the second trimester after prenatal screenings have revealed congenital defects.
 Often the baby in question is already viable outside the womb.

-Most regions have laws stipulating that late-term abortions, including selective terminations, must be warranted by an approved indicator, such as “health of the mother” or “severe genetic disorder which is incompatible with life.”
-In the US, selective abortions are a legal gray area.
-They are not regulated under common abortion law.
+Most regions have laws stipulating that late-term abortions, including selective terminations, must be warranted by an approved indicator, such as health of the mother or severe genetic disorder which is incompatible with life.
+While selective abortions are a legal gray in some US states, it is safe to assume that selective terminations are highly restricted in states where abortion is banned or limited.

 Selective Reductions